 Two drill stem tests were conducted on the well, which confirmed the presence of gas.
-One test flowed at the rate of 30.1 cubic feet a day, while the second flowed at a rate of 0.8 million cubic feet a day.
+The flow rate was 30.1 cubic feet a day in one test, while it was 0.8 million cubic feet a day in the other.

 Appraisal on Caldita-Barossa

 The Barossa field has been appraised by a total of five wells.
 The first three wells, Barossa-2, Barossa-3, and Barossa-4, were part of a three-well appraisal programme that was completed in 2015.